mapme-initiative/mapme.biodiversity/paper/paper.md

 from multiple global geospatial datasets.
 It streamlines access, preprocessing, and analysis of spatial data to produce standardized, area-based metrics that can be used for conservation monitoring, policy evaluation, and research.
-The package integrates existing R tools for spatial data handling and parallel processing, supports both local and cloud-based workflows, and allows users to extend functionality with new datasets and indicators.
-By enabling reproducible and scalable analyses across diverse regions and themes, \texttt{mapme.biodiversity} helps bridge the gap between raw geospatial information and decision-relevant biodiversity indicators.
+By enabling reproducible, scalable, and extendable analyses across thematic datasets, \texttt{mapme.biodiversity} helps to bridge the gap between raw geospatial information and decision-relevant biodiversity indicators.

 # Statement of need

 To prevent biodiversity loss at scale, conservation researchers and practitioners require area-based indicators derived from diverse spatial datasets.
-Monitoring efforts often involve sets of intervention areas that must be tracked consistently over time.
 However, relevant data sources are dispersed across multiple repositories and platforms, each with distinct access protocols, formats, and documentation standards.

 Most existing tools focus on a specific data source or domain, offering limited interoperability and requiring users to learn multiple